-PE (Physical Education) combines practical physical activity with the study of aspects of the discipline as it becomes an academic subject at GCSE and A Level.
-It builds key skills such as team work, communication skills, leadership, analysis and assessment and social skills.
+PE (Physical Education) combines practical physical activity with the study of aspects of the discipline and builds key skills such as team work, communication skills, leadership, analysis and assessment and social skills.

 Physical Education is a core subject for all pupils in the First, Second and Third Form (Years 7, 8 and 9).
 They learn about health related exercise, physical competency, motor & movement skill development, badminton, basketball, volleyball, athletics, tennis, swimming and short tennis.
 Pupils are also annually entered in the department's "Born to Win" competition which tests them in a battery of physical challenges that provide data highlighting areas of athletic strength together with areas for development.